COMPUTE-LU/AI4MedLife_LLMs-Agents_2026/README.md

 # AI in Medicine and Life Sciences - Text and Language Data, 2026
-The material for the course "AI in Medicine and Life Sciences - Text and Language Data" given at Lund University in the fall term 2026.
-It covers small and large language models, agentic AI, their applications in medicine and life sciences as well as responsible AI and Data Science.
-The course is given in a 1.5 ECTS version, and in a 6 ECTS version with independent project work.
+This repo contains all material for the course "AI in Medicine and Life Sciences - Text and Language Data" given at Lund University in the fall term 2026.
+The course covers small and large language models, agentic AI, their applications in medicine and life sciences as well as responsible AI and data science principles.

+The course is given in a 1.5 ECTS version, and in an extended 6 ECTS version with independent project work.
+It is possible to switch between them until the examination.

 ## Location
+Online (Day 1) & BMC, Lund (all other days)

+Lecture halls:
-Segerfalksalen, BMC (A-building, ground floor, entry from the courtyard), Lund
+Segerfalksalen, BMC A building, ground floor
+Dora Jacobson, BMC D building, top floor

 ## What you need
 Laptop + Google account login